Management

 Health Care Management (HCM)

-Prerequisites: Must be admitted to a 4-year degree granting college and hold at minimum a junior standing or higher (Students who are required to take MGMT 201 or have completed MGMT 201 or equivalent are ineligible to take this course for credit).
+Prerequisite: Junior or higher standing.
+(Students who are required to take MGMT 201 or have completed MGMT 201 or equivalent are ineligible to take this course for credit).
 Introductory course for health professionals covering principles and concepts of management applied to health services organizations.
 For those registered for graduate credit, a major paper is required.
 (Formerly 6500:480)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, [upper level standing and MGMT 201 or HCM 480 or equivalents], or [graduate standing and HCM 681 or equivalent].
+Prerequisites: Junior or greater standing and [MGMT 201 or HCM 480 or equivalents], or [graduate standing and HCM 681 or equivalent].
 (Students who have completed SCM 330 are ineligible to take this course for credit).
 Application of production and operations management concepts and techniques in health services organizations.
 (Formerly 6500:482)

-HCM:485 Special Topics: Health Services Administration (1-3 Credits)
+HCM 485 Special Topics: Health Services Administration (1-3 Units)